yodkwtf/data-structures-and-alogrithms/Data Structures/Arrays/readme.md

 Arrays are used to organize items sequentially, one after another in memory.

-There are 2 types of array:
+There are 2 types of arrays:

 - Static -> Size(space in memory) is fixed and specified beforehand
-- Dynamic -> Allows us to copy and rebuild arrays at new location with more memory to store new items
+- Dynamic -> Allows us to copy and rebuild arrays at a new location with more memory to store new items

 #### Time Complexities